kculz/env-init/README.md

 npm install @greycode/env_init
 ```
 ## Usage
-Once the package is installed, you can execute the `env-init` command to create environment variables.
+Once the package is installed, you can execute the `npx env-init` command to create environment variables.
 Follow the steps below:

 ### Open your terminal.